thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

         title: ''
     1:
         image: /images/user-guide/dashboards/overview/timewindow-interval-1-pe.png
-        title: 'From the begging of the specified timestamp (12 am) to the end of it (12 am the next night).'
+        title: 'From the beginning of the specified timestamp (12 a.m.) to the end of it (12 a.m. the next night).'
     2:
         image: /images/user-guide/dashboards/overview/timewindow-interval-2-pe.png
-        title: 'The chart shows from the begging of the day (12 am at night) until the time when the time window was updated.'
+        title: 'The chart shows from the begging of the day (12 a.m. at night) until the time when the time window was updated.'

 time-window-time-zone:
     0: